The Mori-Zwanzig formulation of deep learning: Composition and transfer operators for neural networks

 \subsection{Relation between composition and transfer operators}

-The integral operators $\M$ and $\N$ defined in \eqref{M} and \eqref{N} involve the same kernel function, i.e., the multi-layer transition probability density $p_{q|n}(\bm x,\bm y)$.
-In particular, we noticed that $\M(n,q)$ integrates $p_{q|n}$ ``from the left'', while $\N(q,n)$ integrates it ``from the right''.
+The integral operators $\M$ and $\N$ defined in \eqref{M} and \eqref{N} involve the same kernel function, i.e., the multi-layer transition density $p_{q|n}(\bm x,\bm y)$.
+In particular, $\M(n,q)$ integrates $p_{q|n}$ ``from the left'', while $\N(q,n)$ integrates it ``from the right''.
 It is easy to show that $\M(n,q)$ and $\N(q,n)$ are adjoint to each other relative to the standard inner product in $L^2$ (see \cite{dominy2017duality} for the continuous-time case).
 In fact,

 Therefore

 where $\M(q,j)^*$ denotes the operator adjoint of $\M(q,j)$ with respect to the $L^2$ inner product.
 By invoking the definition \eqref{G}, we can also write \eqref{adjointrelation} as